 If you are buying a vacation rental property, several things must be considered.
 First, many condominiums as well as neighborhoods have minimum rental periods that can be in conflict with the owner’s desire to move to short-term vacation rentals.
 Violation of these rental restrictions, depending on the condominium, can be costly.
 Violating zoning or land use ordinances can result in fines among other remedies.
 All vacation rents are subject to a Hawaii General Excise Tax of 4.72 percent and a TAT Rental tax of 9.25 percent.

 Selecting a Berkshire Hathaway HomeServices Hawaii Realty agent is essential in understanding what purchasing a home in Hawaii is like as well as preparing you for your new Hawaiian lifestyle.

 Steven Chung went above and beyond to answer our questions and help us find our property.
 We did some searches on our own before he took us on a tour, but we would have never thought to look at the building that we finally decided on.
 We were blessed to have him as an agent.
 We would most definitely refer him to friends and family who are looking for an agent.
 J.U.

-Shannon Among Kailua Office
+Donna Maier Kailua Office